rodrigoczlopes/rodrigoczlopes/README.md

  - 💻 Hi there, i'm Rodrigo.
-- 👨🏼‍💻 Developer Typescript with React and React Native.
+- 👨🏼‍💻 Developer Typescript with React, React Native and studying Vue3.

  <div>
   <a href="https://github.com/rodrigoczlopes">